 A walking frame provides more support than a stick or crutch.
 Modern versions can be folded up for easy storage.

 There are two types of walking frames: wheeled and non-wheeled.
-Non-wheeeled varieties require reasonable arm strength as the frame has to be lifted every time you step.
+Non-wheeled varieties require reasonable arm strength as the frame has to be lifted every time you step.
 Whilst wider bases are generally sturdier, they are also more difficult to store so consider this when opting for walking frames.

-How to get a walking aid
+How to Get a Walking Aid

 It is always best to get professional advice before using a walking aid.
 You may be able to get referred for an assessment from your GP or local social services.
 A physiotherapist or occupational therapist will then advise the best equipment for you.
 They may then provide you with equipment free of charge or advise you what and where to purchase.

-You can obtain walking aids privately without assistance but may purchase badly fitted or incorrectly sized equipment that can impact your mobility further.
+You can obtain walking aids privately without assistance, but may purchase badly fitted or incorrectly sized equipment that can impact your mobility further.
 It is always recommended that you trial equipment before buying to make sure that it suits you and your lifestyle.

 Sources come from DLF and Which